Master of Arts in Biblical Counseling

 I don't have a bachelor's degree.
 May I still apply for the MABC program?

-Students who do not possess an undergraduate degree but have completed some college may qualify to complete the MABC coursework as an undergraduate degree completion program (i.e., Bachelor of Biblical Counseling/Associate of Biblical Counseling).
+Students who do not possess an undergraduate degree but have completed some college may qualify to complete the MABC coursework as an undergraduate degree completion program (i.e., Bachelor of Theology in Biblical Counseling/Associate of Theology in Biblical Counseling).

 What is involved with certification?